ramiror/spanglish/README.md

 I don't hunt one | I don't understand
 With all the fury | Tops
 Until the hands | Overloaded
+Cut by the healty | Make a clean break

 ## English -> Spanish